Intro & Bolded Text Reading Time: 2 minutes.

 Finally, read about my 7 biggest mistakes, and promise me you won’t make them too.

 Okay…ready to dive in?
-Here are the top 15 online businesses (in no particular order):
+Here are the top 15 online businesses for existing and aspiring solopreneurs and entrepreneurs (in no particular order):

 1. Physical Products

 This business is where most people want to start (or think they should) by default.
-It’s the one that actually makes sense to the non-solopreneur.
+It’s the one that actually makes sense to the first-time solopreneur.
 Creating the next hot product is an exciting journey that is great for the creative solopreneur.

 A lot of work, cost, learning, and dedication will be involved.
 Working with a partner may be helpful in this business.
 If you have a strong desire to see your product become a reality, you will have a great time with this.